stopthatcow/zazu/README.md

 - `zazu build <goal>`
 - The target architecture is assumed to be 'local' but may be overridden using the --arch flag. e.g `zazu build --arch=arm32-linux-gnueabihf package` would build targeting 32 bit arm linux.

+###Passing variables to the build
+You may pass extra variables to the build using key=value pairs.
+`zazu build --arch=arm32-linux-gnueabihf package FOO=bar`
+This sets the environement variable *FOO* to the value *bar* during the build.

 ##Build tool instalation
 Zazu will automatically try to obtain required build tools needed for each target as specified in the zazu.yaml file.
 These may be installed/uninstalled manually as well: